A Notational Universe

 I'm talking of course about the written word and the pages of a notebook.
 This technology is portable, anything written in one notebook can be copied to another an infinite amount of times.
 It also has localized support for nearly all contemporary languages.
 It's also resilient to cataclysmic events, such as solar flares or the collapse of the biosphere.

 My personal metaverse is the notebook I use to track what I'm working on, my calendar of social events, any new words I've learned, books I've read, routes I'm running, and so on.
-There are no limitations on the what information I can put into my metaverse.
+There are no limitations on what information I can put into my metaverse.
 What's more, I can share these with anyone at any time without worrying about compatibility issues or file corruption.
 Even better, if I track these things in another location (say a dedicated tracking app built on the brittle and quick-to-decay internet), but that location is inevitably raided and stripped for parts by corporate interests, I'm still able to backfill from my notebook data store without any worries.

 Empires fall, but my personal notebook metaverse will endure.